dqops/dqo/docs/dqo-concepts/definition-of-data-quality-kpis.md

 - The data quality KPIs for data engineering monitor the problems with the data pipelines, allowing the data engineering teams to improve the data platform.

-The data quality score should be also calculated at a physical level, measuring the KPI of each
+The data quality metrics should be also calculated at a physical level, measuring the KPI of each

 - data source
 - database schema
 - table
 - column

-Beyond monitoring physical entities such as tables, the data quality KPI should be also calculated at logical levels
+Beyond monitoring physical entities such as tables, the data quality KPI metrics should be also calculated at logical levels

 - data domain in a data mesh architecture
 - data producer
 - external vendor that is providing data as part of their service contract
 - data contract

-DQOps calculates the data quality KPI score as a value between 0% and 100%, which is the percentage of passed data quality checks.
+DQOps calculates the data quality KPI metric as a value between 0% and 100%, which is the percentage of passed data quality checks.
 A percentage KPI is the easiest way to share between all stakeholders, including the data teams, data stewards, data owners, data producers, and data consumers.